Rxthew/weatherAPI/README.md

 ## Remarks

 I made this app primarily to test my understanding of asynchronous Javascript by fetching data from [Open Weather](https//openweathermap.org) through their API.
-This was a relatively simple implementation, but it did help crystallise the intuition behind the difference between asyncrhonous calls and synchronous calls.
+This was a relatively simple implementation, but it did help crystallise the intuition behind the difference between asynchronous calls and synchronous calls.

 The core part of the learning experience occurred when I was implementing some basic error-handling.
-Notifications pop up if you attempt to toggle to a timestep that lies beyond the confines of the 24-hour period associated with the date on the card you are on (so attempting to fetch data after 21:00 or before 00:00).
-This also applies when you attempt to fetch data before the present three-hour period of the same day.
+The context underlying this is that error notifications pop up if the user attempts to toggle to a timestep that lies beyond the date on the card they are toggling on (so attempting to fetch data after 21:00 or before 00:00).
+##### This also applies when you attempt to fetch data before the present three-hour period of the same day.

 <details style="font-size: smaller">
-    <summary style="margin: 1rem">Feel like going off on a tiny tangent with me?</summary>
+    <summary style="margin: 1rem">Before we continue do you feel like going off on a tiny tangent with me?</summary>
     <p style="margin: 1rem">If I were to spend more time on this, I would prioritise user experience more in the sense that if the user wants to go beyond the 24-hour period then either the card associated with the next/previous day's data is emphasised or the clock simply restarts the cycle.</p>
 </details>

-Error notifications are generated through a class when you click the button to toggle the time (if you go out of bounds).
-At the closing stages of the routine, it attaches an event handler to the document's body.
-This is a click event that closes the error notification.
+The error notifications are generated through a class when the user clicks the button to toggle the time in the fashion described above.
+At the closing stages of the routine, an event handler is attached to the document's body: this is a click event that closes the error notification.

 The problem with this implementation is that the click event has yet to bubble upward when the handler has been registered, once that happens the notification is removed.
 In effect: it never appears.

 Of course, this is is easily addressed by preventing the bubbling from occurring through `event.stopPropagation()`, but this begs the question:
 ### What does all this have to do with asynchronous behaviour?

 Well, I applied the same error notification class to a catch statement in the Javascript Promise which is initialised when you click the button that makes the API call, and I let the event bubble up even after attaching the handler to the document's body.

-In spite of this, the notification shows up and the bubbling has no effect.
+In spite of this, the notification shows up and the bubbling has *no effect*.

 My hypothesis was that the event's bubbling is part of the synchronous workflow, so the function is only called after the event has finished propagating.
-But I was not satisifed so I tested it with a function similar to the following blurb:
+But I was not satisifed so I tested it with some code similar to the following blurb: